-Japan: Economy shrank at 2.5 percent annualized rate
+Japan’s economy contracts 2.5 pct in 3Q on weaker spending

-TOKYO (AP) — Japan’s economy shrank at an annualized rate of 2.5 percent in July-September, a worse contraction than preliminary data indicated last month, the government said Monday.
+TOKYO (AP) — Japan’s economy shrank at a worse than anticipated annualized rate of 2.5 percent in July-September due to weaker consumer demand and corporate investment.

-The earlier data put the contraction at 1.2 percent, as consumer spending, investment and exports fell.
+The revised figure released Monday was more than double the 1.2 percent contraction reported earlier.
+Economists say the setback for the world’s third-largest economy is likely temporary.

-The revised data from the Cabinet Office shows the seasonally adjusted gross domestic product — the total value of a nation’s goods and services — dipped 0.6 percent in the third quarter from the previous quarter.
+The data from the Cabinet Office shows the seasonally adjusted gross domestic product — the total value of a nation’s goods and services — dipped 0.6 percent in the third quarter from the previous quarter.

-The data showed private demand and investment fell at a deeper pace than the initial estimate.
+Japan’s economy returned to expansion in the April-June quarter but contracted in the quarter before that.
+That contraction ended the longest straight period of expansion for Japan in nearly three decades.

 Most Read Business Stories